 - Remove Distractions – Temporarily remove any pets, pet food, or pet toys in the area, which might distract the canine.
 Minimize air movement and outside noise by turning off fans and air conditioners and closing windows.

-Suspecting Bed Bugs?
+Need Help with Bed Bugs?